 - ongoing support that is needs.

 Without this body of research, businesses are investing in digital signage without understanding how much research, planning, and analysis is required to get digital menu boards off the ground.

 This misunderstanding carries over to deploying digital menu strategies as well.
-Some businesses simply slap a digital picture of their menu on the screen and call it a day.
-These organizations fail to take advantage of the full capabilities of digital menu boards: visually striking rich media, moving text, video, and scrolling text — features that are integral to digital menu board success.
+In fact, some businesses simply slap a digital picture of their menu on the screen and call it a day.
+Consequently, these organizations fail to take advantage of the full capabilities of digital menu boards: visually striking rich media, moving text, video, and scrolling text — features that are integral to digital menu board success.

 Digital Menu Board Strategies

 When handled right, the average restaurant sees a 3% to 5% increase in sales from its use of digital menu boards.

 However, revenue benefits can’t be gained from any old digital menu strategy.
 There are several specific tactics that business owners can leverage to increase the ROI of their digital menu boards.
 They can try social media, interactive touch screens, and attention-grabbing visuals.

 Let’s review each and cover a few examples of businesses doing digital signage right.

 1. Incorporating Social Media

 Social media integration is central to many marketing strategies these days, and digital menu boards are no different.
 In the seventh annual Social Media Marketer’s Industry Report, 92% of marketers agree that social media is a critical component of business marketing.